LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: The Proposed LEGO Modular Tracker

-Initiating the process, the 3D point cloud is fed into a 3D object detector, which is responsible for identifying potential objects within the scene.
-To augment the accuracy of the detection results, an offset correction module is proposed .
-The primary function of the offset correction module is to anticipate the offset between the detection result and the ground truth, thereby smoothing the detector's outputs.
-Meanwhile, the motion prediction module takes the tracked state from the previous timestep and predicts the state of each object in the current timestep by Kalman prediction.
-Then, the geometry and motion cost matrix $\bm{A}$ is calculated by the detected state (after the offset correction module) and the predicted state from the motion prediction module.
+Initiating the process, the 3D point cloud is fed into a 3D object detector.
+To refine these detection results, an offset correction module is introduced.
+This module predicts the offset between the detection outputs and the ground truth, smoothing the detector's predictions.
+Simultaneously, a motion prediction module uses the tracked state from the previous time step to predict the current state of each object, by using Constant Acceleration (CA) motion model \cite{bayes}.

-To extract the robust 3D point cloud features, the outputs of the previous motion prediction and offset correction modules along with the 3D point cloud are fed into the feature extraction module, which utilizes the PointNet architecture \cite{qi2017pointnet} to produce the feature maps.
-Sequentially, a bipartite graph $\bm{G}=\langle \bm{N},\bm{E} \rangle$ is constructed with the predicted feature map and the detected feature map.
-Here, ${\bm{N} = (\bm{N}_{det}, \bm{N}_{pre})}$ represents the set of nodes for detected objects and predicted objects and edges $\bm{E}$ represent the potential association between detected and predicted objects.
+Next, the outputs from the motion prediction and offset correction modules, along with the 3D point cloud, are passed through a feature extraction module.
+This module, based on the PointNet architecture \cite{qi2017pointnet}, generates robust 3D feature maps.
+Using these feature maps, a bipartite graph $\bm{G}=\langle \bm{N},\bm{E} \rangle$ is constructed, where $\bm{N}$ represents nodes for detected and predicted objects, and $\bm{E}$ represents potential associations between them.
+The bipartite graph $\bm{G}$ and a learnable adjacency matrix are then input into the AMGN block under the proposed AMGN score calculation module, which outputs the AMGN score matrix $\bm{B}$.
+Using LSTM and $K$ AMGN blocks with the learnable adjacency matrix, the AMGN score calculation module captures and refines the structural relationships within the graph, quantifying the relational strengths between nodes.
+The final association cost matrix is derived by combining the AMGN score matrix $\bm{B}$, with the geometry and motion cost matrix $\bm{A}$ which is calculated by following PC3T \cite{PC3T}.

-Upon inputting the bipartite graph $\bm{G}$ and the init GDAN score matrix into the GDAN module, the GDAN score matrix $\bm{B}$ is produced as an output.
-The final association cost matrix is then obtained via the proposed method, encapsulating both the GDAN score matrix and the geometry and motion cost matrix.
-The data association module is utilized to discern the matched pairs.
-Finally, the association map is fed into the state update module, prompting an update in the detected state within the aforementioned module being conveyed to the track management module.
+The data association module then matches detected and predicted objects based on the association cost matrix.
+Finally, the resulting association map is passed to the state update module, which updates object states using the standard Kalman filter update.
+The track management module handles unmatched detected states and predicted states by using classical $M/N$ logic.
+Specifically, if a predicted state remains unmatched for more than $N_{t}$ consecutive frames, it is removed as leaving the scene.
+Otherwise, unmatched predicted states are retained, assuming the object may reappear in subsequent frames.
+The track management module also consider all unmatched objects as potential new objects entering the scene.
+In order to avoid creating false positive trajectories, new trajectory will not be created for the unmatched detection until it has been continually matched in the next $M_{t}$ frames.